How to shop your groceries like a pro

 Inspect food labels

-If you are skeptic about how better options are placed out of your reach, check and compare nutrition panels.
-You can read more about understanding food labels here (insert link for article about food labels).
+If you are sceptical about how better options are placed out of your reach, check and compare nutrition panels.
+You can read more about understanding food labels here (insert link for an article about food labels).

 Carry that basket

-It’s better to shop using a basket instead of the trolley as it makes you second guess whether it’s worth to carry that extra weight of unnecessary product.
+It’s better to shop using a basket instead of the trolley as it makes you second guess whether it’s worth carrying that extra weight of the unnecessary product.
 With this in mind, it cuts down impulses to buy items that are not on your list.